 In light of the impact on pupil outcomes we have adjusted our strategy slightly to include plans to address more barriers to learning for disadvantaged pupils, for example, ensuring they are equipped with materials which support their curriculum.
+We have also added capacity into the pastoral team by recruiting a pastoral coach and an attendance officer.

-We have analysed the performance of our school's disadvantaged pupils during the 2021/22 academic year using key stage 4 performance data and our own internal assessments.
+We have analysed the performance of our school's disadvantaged pupils during the 2022/23 academic year using key stage 4 performance data and our own internal assessments.